Do you like to chat on the internet? If the answer is yes, sit up and pay attention.

 Throughout this article, you’ve discovered how to use Gravatar for your WordPress site.
 In particular, we’ve covered the following:

-• What is Gravatar and why use it?
+• What Gravatar is and why you should use it

 • 2 methods to set a default gravatar on your WordPress site.

 Don’t forget that all your interactions are public and contribute to building your reputation.
-It’s up to you to see what is appropriate or not to say.
+It’s up to you to determine what is appropriate or not to say.

 In the meantime, do you use a gravatar?
 Share your feedback by posting a comment.